Holmus/CapStat/Documents/test_procedure.md

 		2. Click on the login button
 		3. Click logout

-2. Login with the first user again, using the same password in lower case only.
+2. Login with the first user again, using the same username in lower case only.
 	* OUTCOME: **SUCCESS**
 		1. Enter credentials
-			* Username:         AndAnd
+			* Username:         andand
-			* Password:         andand1234
+			* Password:         AndAnd1234
 		2. Click on the login button
-		3. Click logout

 3. Login with the first user and a faulty password.
     * OUTCOME: **FAIL**